Frequently Asked Questions

 Where’s the money coming from?

-In the period before construction we’ve received funding from Power To Change (through The Big Lottery Fund), to help us get started.
+In the period before construction, we received a grant from the Homes England Community Housing Fund, a government scheme designed to foster community led housing developments, like ours.
+This fund enabled us to employ the various professionals needed to get our plans ready for submission.
+Due to this funding, we received funding from Power To Change (through The Big Lottery Fund), to help us get started as a 10% match fund.
 This fund has helped us develop as a new co-op through training, facilitation, and capacity building.
-We’ve also received a grant from the Homes England Community Housing Fund, a government scheme designed to foster community led housing developments, like ours.
-This fund enabled us to employ the various professionals needed to get our plans ready for submission.

 What is “affordable” and how is that achieved?